 Periyar Wildlife Sanctuary, one of the best wildlife sanctuaries in India, is located at Thekkady in Idukki district of Kerala.
 It is located at a distance of 4 km from Kumily on Kerala – Tamilnadu boarder.
 It is one of the most famous tourist places in Kerala and also a well know summer getaway in Kerala to visit as part of south India tour packages.
 The park was established in 1950 and was declared as Tiger Reserve in 1978.
 The splendid artificial lake formed by the Mullaperiyar Dam across the Periyar River adds to the charm of the park.
 Along with Kumarakom & Alappuzha, Thekkady is among the most famous destinations of Backwaters in Kerala as part of Kerala 6 day tour and Kerala 7 day trip.

 There are a few watch towers inside Periyar Tiger Reserve which are excellent for viewing wildlife.
-Thekkady is famous for Asian Elephants, Tigers, Gaurs, Sambars, Lion-tailed Macaques, Nilgiri Langurs, Wild Boars, Spotted Deer, Barking Deer, Stripe-necked Mongoose, Wild Dogs, Sloth Bears, Malabar Giant Squirrel, Civet, Nilgiri Tahr, etc. This is the only sanctuary in India where you can watch wildlife at close quarters from the safety of a boat from the lake.
+Thekkady, among the top places to visit near Kochi, is famous for Asian Elephants, Tigers, Gaurs, Sambars, Lion-tailed Macaques, Nilgiri Langurs, Wild Boars, Spotted Deer, Barking Deer, Stripe-necked Mongoose, Wild Dogs, Sloth Bears, Malabar Giant Squirrel, Civet, Nilgiri Tahr, etc. This is the only sanctuary in India where you can watch wildlife at close quarters from the safety of a boat from the lake.
 The park offers elephant rides, jeep safari, boating in the lake, tiger trails and forest treks.
 Periyar Wildlife Sanctuary also attracts a lot of pilgrims every year who come here to visit the Sabarimala Temple.
-Murikkady, Chellar Kovil, Anakkara, Mangala Devi Temple, Suruli Falls and Pullumedu are the popular Thekkady tourist places.
+Murikkady, Chellar Kovil, Anakkara, Mangala Devi Temple, Suruli Falls and Pullumedu are the popular Thekkady tour packagess.

 Distance from Kochi: 156 Km